team1389/Team1389-Base-Project-Template/README.md

-This is our code for our 2017-bot established ahead-of-time.
+This is a template for our code for our 2017-bot established ahead-of-time.
 Make sure to clone the Team1389-Robot-Code-Base repo with this, otherwise the build will ALWAYS fail